-Our audit committee consists of Jeffrey Ives, Ph.D., Sean Stalfort and Laura Stoppel, Ph.D., with Sean Stalfort serving as chair of the audit committee.
+Upon the completion of this offering, our audit committee will consist of Jeffrey Ives, Ph.D., Sean Stalfort and Laura Stoppel, Ph.D., with Sean Stalfort serving as chair of the audit committee.
 Our board of directors has determined that each of these individuals meets the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, or the Exchange Act, and the applicable listing standards of Nasdaq.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.
 Our board of directors has also determined that Jeffrey Ives, Ph.D. qualifies as an audit committee financial expert within the meaning of SEC regulations and meets the financial sophistication requirements of the Nasdaq Listing Rules.
 In arriving at these determinations, the board has examined each audit committee member's scope of experience and the nature of their prior and/or current employment.